Doors will

 WILLIAM ENGLISH

-'I first met Captain Maurice Frank Henry Urquhart Necom Seddon
+'I first met Captain Maurice Frank Henry Urquhart Necom

-a tabard advertising Heated Gloves, next to an oil soaked BSA
+Garden, wearing a tabard advertising Heated Gloves, next

-which sprouted wires, heating up his lunch by the same method
+to an oil soaked BSA which sprouted wires, heating up his

-as his clothing.
-We were friends for the following decades until
+lunch by the same method as his clothing.
+We were friends

-his death in 2014.
-When he left his home, Datchet Cottage, after
+he left his home, Datchet Cottage, after fifty years, he

-was taken into a care home the local council set about emptying
+taken into a care home the local council set about emptying

 his house and garden and the vast majority of the cassettes